 For experienced hikers, this will be indeed an easy trail, while for newbies it may appear moderate.
-In general, as long as a person doesn’t have any mobility restrictions, the hike is doable to almost all age groups – from young kids to fit elder people.
+In general, as long as a person doesn’t have any mobility restrictions, this beautiful hike is doable for almost all age groups – from young kids to elder people.

 There are a few sections where you have to jump around bigger boulders but it is not technical.